LucasMLago/Calculo-IV/README.md

   - If lim An does not exist, the function must return “does not exist”.

 # Second Objective
-The objective is to implement a function called *estimator* that supports as input a sequence *An* and returns a approximation of the convergent series An with n starting at 1 and tending to infinity.
+Implement a function called *estimator* that supports as input a sequence *An* and returns a approximation of the convergent series An with n starting at 1 and tending to infinity.